 Participating students will receive a copy of the Interscholastic Athletic Eligibility Requirements.
-These requirements will also be posted.
+Student-Athletes must maintain minimum grades of C- or higher in all classes and acceptable citizenship of "O, G, or A".
 Students are expected to maintain acceptable 'grade' and 'citizenship' levels throughout their sporting season.
 Failure to do so may result in loss of playing time or removal from a team.